electron/website/blog/electron-29-0.md

 ---

 The Electron team is excited to announce the release of Electron 29.0.0!
-You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/releases/stable).
+You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/release?channel=stable).
 Continue reading for details about this release.

 If you have any feedback, please share it with us on [Twitter](https://twitter.com/electronjs) or [Mastodon](https://social.lfx.dev/@electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes

-### Highlights

 - Added a new top-level `webUtils` module, a renderer process module that provides a utility layer to interact with Web API objects.
 The first available API in the module is `webUtils.getPathForFile`.
 Electron's previous `File.path` augmentation was a deviation from web standards; this new API is more in line with current web standards behavior.

-### Stack Changes
+## Stack Changes

 - Chromium `122.0.6261.39`
   - New in [Chrome 122](https://developer.chrome.com/blog/new-in-chrome-122/) and in [DevTools 122](https://developer.chrome.com/blog/new-in-devtools-122/)